aplteam/MarkAPL/Files/MarkAPL_for_Programmers.md

 In order to enable `Reference` to find the file "MarkAPL.html" (in case the defaults don't work) you must create a parameter space and then set `homeFolder`.

-If you specify a 1 as right argument but `Reference` can only find the HTML file but not the markdown file it will ignore the right argument and just put the file on display with your default browser.
+If you specify a 1 as right argument but `Reference` can only find the HTML file but not the Markdown file it will ignore the right argument and just put the file on display with your default browser.

 ### `Version`

-Returns the name, the version number --- including the built-ID --- and the version date of **_MarkAPL_**.
+Returns the name, the version number --- including the built-ID --- and the version date of `MarkAPL`.

 Parameters